-This winder wasn’t too cold but it made us a bad joke towards its end.
-A snowstorm came to Europe and froze several countries, including Bulgaria.
-But as I already had my hands full of strawberries and my heart full of spring, the cold and the snow (almost) didn’t scare me.
-Despite the impassable streets, the ice everywhere and the negative temperatures, I kept that feeling in my mind that soon it would be sunny again, that the birds will be singing and the trees will be in bloom… because March is here!
+This winter wasn’t too cold but it made us a bad joke towards its end.
+A snow storm came to Europe and froze several countries, including Bulgaria.
+But as I already had my hands full of strawberries and my heart full of spring, the cold and the snow didn’t scare me (almost).
+Despite the impassable streets, the ice everywhere and the negative temperatures, I kept in my mind the sensation that soon it would be sunny again, that the birds will be singing and the trees will be in bloom… because March is here!

-Every year March is a quite important month for me for two reasons: it puts the end of my winter sufferings and it also brings the Women’s international day which I really like to commemorate.
+Every year March is a quite important month for me for two reasons: it puts the end of my winter sufferings and it also brings the Women’s international day which I really like.
 However this year March brought me one more reason for celebration:

 Dani’s Cookings was nominated in three categories for the Yearly Food Blog Awards of the Bulgarian food portal Blogovoditel!

 I have no words to express my pride!
 I am so grateful to Blogovoditel for including me in these nominations!
 They mean a lot to me, especially as they are in categories which are very close to my heart:

 Same as every year, winners will be selected through voting.
 You can vote as well in the site of the 2017 awards.
 I would be very happy if you support Dani’s Cookings 🙂